WenwenCaoUMN/WenwenCaoUMN.github.io/_pages/about.md

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

+# 📝 My Research (Most Recent First)

+- **[1]** *Emotion in Motion*: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
+- **[2]** *Empowering or Hindering?*: How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
+- **[3]** *Behind the Click*: Unveiling Consumer Perceptions About Data Privacy and Data-Driven Advertising Personalization
+- **[4]** *Does Body Positivity Sell?*: Understanding Consumer Reactions Toward Body Positivity Campaigns on Social Media
+- **[5]** *"Equally Objectifying All Genders"*: Gender and Self-Presentation Differences Among 'Edge-Touching' Influencers on Douyin
+- **[6]** *Empowering Ads, Empowered Responses*: Unveiling the Emotional and Behavioral Impact of Femvertising in China on Social Media
+- **[7]** *Can Disconnection Make Us Discuss Politics Freely?*: A Moderated-Mediation Model of Cross-Cutting Exposure on Social Media Political Expression via Politically Motivated Unfriending and Blocking Contingent Upon Fear of Social Isolation
+- **[8]** *A Louvre Emergency Escape Model*: Based on Ant Colony Algorithm

+# 🎖 Honors and Awards
+- *2025.05* AEJMC Diversity and Inclusion Career Development/MCSD Fellowship
+- *2024.08* Third Place Top Student Paper, AEJMC Advertising Division
+- *2019.12* First Prize of Province Level, China Undergraduate Mathematical Contest in Modeling
+- *2019.04* Honorable Mention of MCM, Consortium for Mathematics and its Applications, USA

 # 📖 Educations
 - *Sep 2024 - Present*, Ph.D. in Mass Communication, Hubbard School of Journalism and Mass Communication, Univeristy of Minnesota